hemalr24/BrawlStats/README.md

 # BrawlStats

-This Python app uses the [Brawl Stars API](https://developer.brawlstars.com/) to fetch and track your recent battles and brawler trophy history.
-It stores the data persistently and generates an interactive graph to visualize trophy progression over time for selected brawlers.
+This Python app uses the [Brawl Stars API](https://developer.brawlstars.com/) to track and visualize player stats over time, including:

+- **Trophy progression per brawler**
+- **Overall ranked points history**

+The app stores all data persistently and generates interactive graphs for visual analysis.

 ---

 ## Features

-- Connects to the official Brawl Stars API using your player tag.
+### 📈 Brawler Trophy Tracker
-- Retrieves and stores recent battles without duplicating existing data.
+- Pulls your 25 most recent battles
-- Tracks trophies earned by each brawler in matches you've played.
+- Tracks trophies for each brawler used
-- Saves all historical match data in a CSV file (`brawler_battles.csv`).
+- Saves all data to `brawler_battles.csv`
-- Generates an interactive, toggleable line chart (`brawler_trophies_plot.html`) showing trophy progression for multiple brawlers.
+- Produces an interactive graph (`brawler_trophies_plot.html`) showing trophy progression for each brawler
-- Lets you filter brawlers dynamically by name for focused analysis.
+- Allows you to dynamically select or toggle brawlers to view

+### 🏆 Ranked Points Tracker
+- Fetches your current `rankedPoints` from your profile
+- Appends the current time and value to `ranked_progress.csv`
+- Generates an interactive graph (`ranked_points_plot.html`) showing your ranked points over time

+---